Misdiagnosis Of Cancer Is An Ongoing Threat

 Cancer is caused by changes to genes that control the way our cells function, especially the way in which they grow and divide.
 Successful elimination of cancer depends on its early diagnosis and treatment before it can spread to other parts of the body, or metastasize, by way of blood or lymphatic vessels.
 When a patient exhibits visible signs and symptoms of cancer but a medical professional fails to diagnose it, a critical window of opportunity can be missed in which treatment is most effective.

-The Crandall & Pera Law team of medical malpractice lawyers, Registered Nurses, and an elite legal staff devotes itself to helping people whose lives have been complicated or shortened by a doctor’s failure to correctly diagnose cancer.
-Through jury verdicts and aggressive settlement negotiations, we have secured millions of dollars in fair and just compensation for our clients and their families throughout Ohio, including in Cincinnati, Chagrin Falls, Columbus, Cleveland, and Chesterland.
+The Crandall & Pera Law team of medical malpractice lawyers, registered nurses and an elite legal staff devotes itself to helping people whose lives have been complicated or shortened by a doctor’s failure to correctly diagnose cancer.
+Through jury verdicts and aggressive settlement negotiations, we have secured millions of dollars in fair and just compensation for our clients and their families throughout Ohio and northern Kentucky.

 Because cancer can involve any organ or tissue, it often presents with symptoms that suggest other diseases.
 For example, symptoms that may appear to be those of a benign brain tumor may actually be those of lung cancer that has metastasized to the brain.
 Doctors must be careful to test for cancer as well as for the more obvious disorder.